MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 # .lg file format

-.lg files help describe language generation templates with entity references and their composition.
-This document covers the various concepts expressed via the .lg file format.
+The `.lg` file describes language generation templates with entity references and their composition.
+This article covers the various concepts expressed with the `.lg` file format.

 <!--
 **Concepts:**